mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

    :api_keys: true
    :oauth: false

-*Resellers* can request a registration form for their customers.
-The customer can create an organization on the Mollie platform and connect it to the Reseller who initiate the proces via that unique form.
+*Partners* can request a registration form for their customers.
+The customer can create an organization on the Mollie platform and connect it to the partner who initiate the proces via that unique form.

 Once you have created the form, you should redirect your customer to the URL in the ``_links.form`` property from the response.
 The customer will come back to your application or service via the OAuth authorization flow.

+If you want to become a partner of Mollie, please see our `website <https://www.mollie.com/en/partners/>`_ and join our Partner Program.

 .. note::
-   This API can only be used by Resellers.
+   This API can only be used by Partners.

 Parameters
 ----------